Policy Number: I-26

 Consistent with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Virginia Western Community College guarantees that no qualified individual shall by reason of disability be denied access to, participation in, or the benefits of college.
 Each qualified person shall receive appropriate, reasonable accommodations upon request to insure full and equal access to educational opportunities, programs, and activities.

-In order to determine eligibility for VWCC Disability Services on the basis of a self-disclosed disability and to evaluate specific needs for requested accommodations or auxiliary aids, VWCC Disability Services will need documentation of the disability.
+In order to determine eligibility for services on the basis of a self-disclosed disability and to evaluate specific needs for requested accommodations or auxiliary aids, Virginia Western’s Office of Disability Services will need documentation of the disability.
 Such documentation must include an evaluation by an appropriate professional, as well as a description of the current impact of the disability as it relates to the accommodation request.
-As appropriate to the disability, the documentation should include the following elements:
+As appropriate to the disability, the documentation should include, but not limited to, the following elements:

 - A diagnostic statement identifying the disability, date of the most current diagnostic evaluation, and the date of the diagnosis if known.